chitrangadakaushik/getting-cleaning-data/CodeBook.md

 Process of creating the tidy data set.

 ## Steps:
-run_analysis.R does the following:
+Assumes that required data files are all in the working directory. run_analysis.R does the following:

 1. Merges the training and the test sets to create one data set.